Russia offers UN staff free virus vaccines

 MOSCOW, Russia (AP) — What do you do when Vladimir Putin offers you Russia's new coronavirus vaccine, for free?

-Only results from small early studies on Russian vaccine have been published, raising concerns among some scientists that the vaccine isn't ready yet for widespread use, prompting worldwide memes about potential bizarre side effects.
+Only results from small early studies on the Russian vaccine have been published, raising concerns among some scientists that it isn't ready yet for widespread use — and prompting worldwide memes about potential bizarre side effects.

-He described yesterday's offer as a response to popular demand: “Some colleagues from the UN have asked about this, and we will not remain indifferent to them.”
+He described Tuesday's offer as a response to popular demand: “Some colleagues from the UN have asked about this, and we will not remain indifferent to them.”

+UN spokesman Stephane Dujarric said, “We thank President Putin for his generous offer which will be studied by our medical services.”

-UN staff didn't immediately speak out on whether they'd take him up on the offer.
-At the UN's medical agency in Geneva, the World Health Organization (WHO), spokeswoman Dr Margaret Harris declined to comment.
+At the UN's medical agency in Geneva, the World Health Organization, spokeswoman Dr Margaret Harris declined to comment.

 In a report published in the journal Lancet, developers of the Russian vaccine said it appeared to be safe and to prompt an antibody response in all 40 people tested in the second phase of the study within three weeks.
 However, the authors noted that participants were only followed for 42 days, the study sample was small and there was no placebo or control vaccine used.

-On Monday, Russian media reported that the WHO's regional director for Europe, Hans Kluge, praised the vaccine after a meeting with Russia's Health Minister Mikhail Murashko in Moscow.
-The state Tass news agency quoted Kluge as saying that “the WHO appreciates Russia's efforts in developing a vaccine against the coronavirus, Sputnik V” and calling it “safe and effective”.
+On Monday, Russian media reported that the WHO's regional director for Europe, Hans Kluge, praised the vaccine after a meeting with Russian Health Minister Mikhail Murashko in Moscow.
+The state Tass news agency quoted Kluge as saying that “the WHO appreciates Russia's efforts in developing a vaccine against the coronavirus, Sputnik V” and calling it “safe and effective.”

 Russian officials have defended the vaccine on the world stage, as pharmaceutical companies around the world race to market an effective vaccine on a mass scale, and governments race to ensure access to a vaccine for their populations.